statmike/vertex-ai-mlops/readme.md

 ---
 ## Tracking

-To better understand which content is most helpful to users, this repository uses tracking pixels in each markdown (.md) and notebook (.ipynb) file.
-No user or location information gets captured as this is set to use a dummy client and session of 1 to protect privacy.
+To better understand which content is most helpful to users, this repository uses tracking pixels in each markdown (`.md`) and notebook (`.ipynb`) file.
+No user or location information gets captured as this is set to use a dummy client and session to protect privacy.
 The only information captured is that the content was rendered/viewed which gives us a daily count of usage.
-Please share any concerns you have with this in [repositories discussion board](https://github.com/statmike/vertex-ai-mlops/discussions) and I am happy to also provide a branch without tracking.
+Please share any concerns you have with this in [repositories discussion board](https://github.com/statmike/vertex-ai-mlops/discussions) and I am happy to also provide a branch without the tracking.

-A script is provided to remove this tracking from your local copy of this repository in the file [ga4_remove.py](./ga4_remove.py).
+A script is provided to remove this tracking from your local copy of this repository in the file `ga4_remove.py` in the folder [ga4](./architectures/tracking/setup/ga4/readme.md).

 ---
 ## Table of Contents